Vice president touts GOP tax overhaul in Kentucky visit

 VERSAILLES, Ky. — Vice President Mike Pence on Wednesday brought his boss's tough-on-trade theme to Kentucky bourbon country, which has prospered from surging whiskey exports and is nervous about threats of a trade war breaking out.

-Speaking at a rally to promote the Republican tax overhaul, Pence said that President Donald Trump's administration is cracking down on what it sees as unfair trade practices.
+Speaking at a rally to promote Republican tax cuts, Pence said that President Donald Trump's administration is cracking down on what it sees as unfair trade practices.
 Pence defended Trump's pledge to implement tariffs of 25 percent on steel imports and 10 percent on aluminum imports.

 "We're fighting for trade deals that are fair and reciprocal and put America first," Pence said in a speech in Versailles, Kentucky, which is near several bourbon distilleries.